 Saving up to $240 sounds great.
 What’s the catch?

 The key factor to remember with a phone lease is that you never actually own the phone that you’re using, which can have some potential financial implications when your lease term is up, or if you decide to swap the phone out after 12 months.
 With a standard phone contract, when your contract term is up, you own the phone outright and can sell it, give it away or send it off for responsible recycling as suits your needs and mood.

 With a phone lease, you’ve either got to arrange to buy the handset off the carrier, or hand it back to them.
-Both Telstra and Optus will allow you to continue leasing for a further six months once your contract is over, but unlike a standard contract where you can typically keep rolling over on a month-by-month basis, it's a hard six-month limit.
-As a result, the longest term you can possibly lease any handset for is 30 months.
+Both Telstra and Optus allowed you to continue leasing for a further six months once your contract was over, but unlike a standard contract where you can typically keep rolling over on a month-by-month basis, that was a hard six-month limit.
+As a result, the longest term you could possibly lease any handset for was 30 months.